 Whether you're interested in learning about what you can invest in or you need a guide to help set up your account, you can find all the help and information you need in our blog.
 Be sure to check back regularly to stay up-to-date on all of the information you need to know about investing with a Self-Directed IRA.

-Explore our informative gallery of articles and videos discussing topics such as the essentials of Self-Directed IRAs, fundamental aspects of Real Estate IRAs, investing with a Gold IRA, and more in our Self-Directed IRA resource center!
+Explore our informative gallery of articles and videos discussing topics such as the essentials of Self-Directed IRAs, fundamental aspects of Real Estate IRAs, investing in gold with your IRA, and more in our Self-Directed IRA resource center!

 To start withdrawing funds from your Self-Directed IRA you must be at least age 59 ½.
-If you opened a Self-Directed Traditional IRA, you must take required minimum distributions (RMDs) each year after you turn age 73.
-Self-Directed Roth IRA account holders are exempt from taking RMDs, since taxes are paid upfront.
+If you opened a Self-Directed Traditional IRA, versus a Self-Directed Roth IRA, you must take the required minimum distributions (RMDs) each year after you turn age 73.

 To receive funds earned through your Self-Directed Roth IRA investments without penalty, you must reach age 59 ½ and have the account opened for at least five years.
 Self-Directed Roth IRA contributions can be withdrawn at any time.

-To learn more about distributions, visit distribution rules.
+To learn more about distributions, visit our page on distribution rules.

-At Madison Trust, we strive to make your account setup fast and simple.
-Once you fill out our easy online application, it typically takes about one to two weeks for your SDIRA to be funded.* Once your account is opened and funded, simply place an investment by instructing Madison Trust to send your funds directly to the investment of your choice.
+Madison Trust strives to make your SDIRA account setup fast and simple.
+Once you fill out our easy online application, it typically takes about one to two weeks for your account to be funded.* Once your account is opened and funded, simply place an investment by instructing Madison Trust to send your funds directly to the investment of your choice.

-*Please note, our processing timeframe does not include the transferring institution’s processing time.
-Turnaround time and delivery method back to Madison Trust is subject to the external institution’s processing times and procedures.
+Please note, that our processing timeframe does not include the transferring institution’s processing time.
+Turnaround time and delivery method back to Madison Trust are subject to the external institution’s processing times and procedures.

-Yes, you can roll over your 401(k) into a Self-Directed IRA.
-You can rollover all – or a portion - of your funds.
-To do so, you will start the process by contacting your existing 401(k)’s plan administrator.
-For more information, view The Quick Guide to Funding an SDIRA with your 401(k).
+Yes, you can roll over all or a portion of your 401(k) into a Self-Directed IRA.
+To do so, you will start by contacting your existing 401(k)’s plan administrator.
+For more information, view our quick guide to funding an SDIRA with your 401(k).

 All income from an investment returns directly back to the Self-Directed IRA without being taxed and without being added to your personal taxable income for that year.
 You can reinvest these earnings into another opportunity and keep growing your retirement savings in a tax-advantaged environment.